razrexe/razrexe/README.md

 You might not know this:

 - ⚡ Fun fact 1: Only about 10% of the world's currency is physical money, the rest only exists on computers!
-- ⚡ Fun fact 2: The password for the computer controls of nuclear-tipped missiles of the U.S was 00000000 for eight years!!
+- ⚡ Fun fact 2: The password for the computer controls of nuclear-tipped missiles of the U.S was 00000000 for eight years!

+FYI:
 - :mailbox: You can reach me with the links below:-

 [![LinkedIn](https://img.shields.io/badge/-LINKEDIN-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/rajdeep-majumder)